-The headline is limited to 25 characters and is the most important aspect of the ad.
-It is the first thing that the viewer will seem and at times, could be the only aspect of the ad that they read.
-The headline could be the one factor that determines whether or not someone clicks through to view your landing page.
+The headline text is the most important aspect of the ad!
+It consists of three headlines where you can enter up to 30 characters each to promote your product or service.
+This text is the first thing that your viewer will see and sometimes it is the only aspect of the ad that they read.
+That’s why it’s imperative to keep the headlines catchy and informative – after all, this could be the one factor that determines whether or not someone clicks through to view your landing page.

 Follow these do’s and do not’s to ensure that your ad is approved by Google.